Full service adviser appointed for new waste storage facility

-MOE A/S has been selected as full service adviser for a new, upgraded storage facility for radioactive waste.
+MOE A/S has been selected as the full service adviser for a new, upgraded storage facility for radioactive waste.

-MOE has as sub-advisors Christensen & Co Arkitekter and Langebæk A/S. The first company MOE has previously worked with on technically advanced buildings such as Building 310 at the Technical University of Denmark, which in 2019 was named Construction of the Year.
+MOE's sub-consultants include Christensen & Co Arkitekter and Langebæk A/S. MOE has previously collaborated with the former on technically advanced constructions, such as Building 310 at the Technical University of Denmark, which was named 'Building of the Year' in 2019.

 About the project